-- 2 tbsp flat leaf Italian parsley, chopped
+- 2 tbsp fresh flat-leaf Italian parsley, chopped

-- 1 cup extra sharp white cheddar cheese, shredded
+- 4 oz (about 1 cup) sharp white cheddar cheese, shredded

 - 1/2 tsp cracked black pepper